fmichonneau/rotl-ms/reply_to_reviewers.md

 > phyloGenerator (generate phylogenies for ecologists) and pez (for calculating
 > suites of metrics for community phylogenetics).

-We added information about related R packages that can be used for community ecology.
+We added a paragraph about the use of phylogenetics in community ecology, inclding a description of R packages that can be used for these analysis [Pg Line]

 > Page 4, point #2: So not all studies that can be queried through the API were
 > included in the OTL?
 Perhaps this can be explained a bit more here (or in the